AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/experience-decisioning-uc.md

 ---
 # Decisioning use case {#experience-decisioning-uc}

+You are unsure if a specific ranking formula will perform better than the pre-assigned offer priorities.

 In this use case, you create a campaign where you define two delivery treatments - each containing a different decision policy in order to measure which one performs best for your target audience.

+Set up the experiment such that:

+* The first treatment contains one selection strategy with priority as the ranking method.
+* The second treatment contains a different selection strategy for which a formula is the ranking method.

 ## Create decision items and selection strategies